A Q&A with Daina Ramey Berry

-Happy publication day to historian Daina Ramey Berry and her book The Price for Their Pound of Flesh: The Value of the Enslaved, from Womb to Grave, in the Building of a Nation!
-The first book of its kind, The Price for Their Pound of Flesh takes a profoundly humane look at one of America’s most inhumane institutions.
+The first book of its kind, historian Daina Ramey Berry’s The Price for Their Pound of Flesh: The Value of the Enslaved, from Womb to Grave, in the Building of a Nation takes a profoundly humane look at one of America’s most inhumane institutions.
 Berry explores the economic value of enslaved people through every phase of their lives in the American domestic slave trade.
 At the same time, she provides a rare window into the enslaved peoples’ experiences and thoughts, giving them a voice so the reader can bear witness to their stories.
-In this Q&A, Berry tells us about the book’s inception, the ten years she spent doing research for it, and the lessons we can learn from it in age of #BlackLivesMatter.
+In this Q&A, Berry tells our blog editor Christian Coleman about the book’s inception, the ten years she spent doing research for it, and the lessons we can learn from it in age of #BlackLivesMatter.

 Christian Coleman: Where does your interest in the concept of value come from?
 What inspired you to investigate the ways Black life has been valued and devalued in the founding of our nation?